 The First Hurdle: Getting It to Mix

 Humic acid isn't your typical water-soluble powder.
 It's a complex blend of humic and fulvic acids, minerals, and organic matter that behaves more like muddy water than a clean solution.
-Drop it into a hot gummy base, and you'll get clumps, grit, and a texture that no amount of sugar can fix.
+Drop it into a hot gummy base, and you'll get clumps, grit, and a texture no amount of sugar can fix.

 The pH Problem Nobody Warns You About